seasonSH/Probabilistic-Face-Embeddings/README.md

     ``` Shell
     python train.py config/sphere64_casia.py
     ```
-    The command will create an folder under ```log/sphere64_casia_am_PFE/``` which saves all the checkpoints and summaries.
+    The command will create an folder under ```log/sphere64_casia_am_PFE/```, which saves all the checkpoints and summaries.
 The model directory is named as the time you start training.

 ### Testing
 + **Single Image Comparison**
     We use LFW dataset as an example for single image comparison.
-Make sure you have aligned LFW images and a PFE model trained using the previous commands.
+Make sure you have aligned LFW images using the previous commands.
 Then you can test it on the LFW dataset with the following result:
     ```Shell
     python eval_lfw.py --model_dir /path/to/your/model/directory \
     --dataset_path data/lfw_mtcnncaffe_aligned
     ```

 + **Template Fusion and Comparison**
     We use IJB-A dataset as an example for template face comparison.
-Make sure you have aligned IJB-A images and a PFE model trained using the previous commands.
+Make sure you have aligned IJB-A images using the previous commands.
 Then you can test it on the LFW dataset with the following result:
     ```Shell
     python eval_ijba.py --model_dir /path/to/your/model/directory \
     --dataset_path data/ijba_mtcnncaffe_aligned
     ```
++ Note that in the original paper, I used Matlab to normalize the images, but this demo uses pure python implementation.
+So the performance could slightly be affected because of alignment.
+To use Matlab alignment code, you can check ```align/align_dataset```.

 ### Visualization of Uncertainty
 TODO